Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Flowers: Blue trumpet-shaped flowers clustered on the ends of branches.

-Bloom: The fullest bloom is in the spring, with sporadic flowering the rest of the year.
+Bloom: The fullest bloom is in the spring, with sporadic blooms the rest of the year.

-Fruit: Up to four tiny seeds at the base of each dried calyx (cup-like structure that holds the flower and ovary).
+Fruit: Up to four tiny seeds at the base of each dried flower.
 The seed heads persist on the plant after flowering.

 Toxic / Danger: No.

-Origin: The coast of California and Baja California.
+Origin: The coast of California and Baja California, Mexico.

 Cultivation and Uses